The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Introduction

+For an i.i.d sequence of uniformly distributed variables $(X_n)_{n=0}^\infty$, the limiting behavior is Poissonian: for any $t>0$,

+Sequences $s$ whose gaps stray from that Poissonian limiting behavior are called \textbf{exotic} in \cite{Athreya2012-kd}.
+The interested reader should refer to \cite{Athreya2012-kd} for examples of exotic sequences, and to get an understanding of the dynamical approach to gap distributions in general.

-Circle rotations and interval exchange transformations (IETs for short) are low complexity maps (zero topological entropy) essential to the study of polygonal billiards and linear flows on translation surfaces.
-In this paper, we study gaps for sequences $s$ that arise as orbits of circle rotations $s = (R_\alpha^n0)_{n=0}^\infty$, and interval exchange transformations $s = (T^n0)_{n=0}^\infty$.
-Our main results are \cref{theorem: d + 2 gap theorem}, \cref{theorem: gap distribution for circle rotation}, and \cref{theorem: gap distribution for iets}, along with a new proof for the Three Gap Theorem (\cref{theorem: three gap theorem}).
+Circle rotations and interval exchange transformations (IETs) are low complexity maps (having zero topological entropy) essential to the study of polygonal billiards and linear flows on translation surfaces.
+In this paper, we study gaps for sequences $s$ that arise as orbits of circle rotations $s = \left(R_\alpha^n 0\right)_{n=0}^\infty$, and interval exchange transformations $s = \left(T^n0\right)_{n=0}^\infty$.

-We start by presenting the definition of interval exchange transformations, and follow it with a short exposition of the Three Gap Theorem to provide historical context.